MISSION STATEMENT:

 Internal Initiatives:

-- An annual diverse attorney retreat or similar opportunity (e.g., diversity dinners) for the Firm’s diverse attorneys to meet in person to network across offices, across practice groups, and with members of the Firm’s Office Managing Partners, Department Chairs, Board of Directors, and/or Executive Committee.
+• An annual diversity-focused attorney retreat or similar opportunity (e.g., diversity dinners) for Firm attorneys to meet in person to network across offices, across practice groups and with members of the Firm’s Office Managing Partners, Department Chairs, Board of Directors and/or Executive Committee and discuss how themes of belonging, equity and diversity can support the career experience of all legal talent in “Big Law” and at Locke Lord.

-- No later than 2023, revive the diverse attorney mentor program, adding increased structure and rigor around mentor-mentee assignments (including an option for external pairings), participant training, and metrics of success (e.g., frequency of pairing contact, mentee goal/professional development, etc.).
+• No later than 2024, revive the supplemental attorney mentor program, adding increased structure and rigor around mentor-mentee assignments (including an option for external pairings), participant training, and metrics of success (e.g., frequency of pairing contact, mentee goal/professional development, etc.) and discussions of how themes of belonging, equity and diversity can support the career experience of all legal talent in “Big Law” and at Locke Lord.

-- No later than 2024, the Firm will develop and implement an internal process to evaluate the client teams of its top 50 clients to increase leadership opportunities for diverse attorneys with a goal of 30% diversity in client leadership and 40% diversity in client team participation.
+• No later than 2024, the Firm will develop and implement an internal process to evaluate the client teams of its top 50 clients to review the status of client-team participation for diverse attorneys.

 External Initiatives: